Unibail-Rodamco-Westfield: 2018-present: Acquisition of Westfield

 In December 2017, Unibail took over Westfield Corporation, which operated 35 shopping centres in the US and the UK, for a reported price of USD24.8 billion.
 The shopping centres in Australia and New Zealand branded as Westfield and now held by Scentre Group were not acquired by Unibail.
-The deal was completed in June 2018, and the shopping centres owned by Unibail-Rodamco before the merger had their names modified to have the Westfield brand, with 10 flagships starting in September 2019.
+The deal was completed in June 2018, and a number of shopping centres owned by Unibail-Rodamco before the merger were rebranded as Westfields, with 10 flagships rebranding from September 2019.

 In November 2020, Colin Dyer resigned as supervisory-board chairman after a shareholder meeting rejected the board's proposal to raise 3.5 billion euros ($4.15 billion).
 Dyer remained on the board but was replaced as chairman by former Unibail CEO Leon Bressler, one of a consortium of shareholders and investors who had opposed the capital increase and other proposed strategies.
 In January 2021, Jean-Marie Tritant was appointed chairman of the management board and chief executive officer of the group.
+In January 2026, Chief Strategy & Investment Officer and acting as COO Europe Vincent Rouget was appointed CEO of URW and Chairman of the Management Board.

+By June 2026, a total of 21 centres in Europe had been rebranded as Westfields, while two new Westfields had opened – Westfield Mall of the Netherlands (opened in March, 2021) and Westfield Hamburg Überseequartier (opened in June, 2025).
+In 2022, URW launched Westfield Rise, an in-house media, brand experience and data partnerships agency.
+A licensing business was launched in 2025, with Cenomi Centers licensing the Westfield name to be used on up to eight of its shopping centres in the Kingdom of Saudi Arabia, with URW providing support in leasing, operations, marketing and retail media.

+URW's sustainability leadership has been widely recognised.
+The Group ranked 24th in Corporate Knights' 2025 Global 100 list of the world's most sustainable companies, and first in the real estate category.
+For seven straight years URW has been ranked in CDP's top 'A' rating for Climate Change, and in the 2024 GRESB Assessment URW ranked second-highest of all European listed retail real estate companies, with an overall score of 92 out of 100.
+URW has also been named one of the 100 most sustainable companies in the world by Time Magazine.